I didn't think I could like pumpkin bread anymore until I topped it with maple icing. You MUST try this Pumpkin Bread with Maple Icing.

-- Milk, 1/4 cup (adding slowing until you get the consistently you want)
+- ¼ cup Milk (adding slowing until you get the consistently you want)

 - Preheat oven to 350 degrees.
-Prepare a bread pan with non stick pray and set aside.
+Prepare a bread pan with nonstick spray and set aside.

 - Whisk together flour, baking soda, salt, and pumpkin pie spice together and set aside.